python/mypy/docs/source/common_issues.rst

    class MyQueue(MyQueueBase): pass  # error: Missing type parameters for generic type

+Note here that this error only comes when some configuration options are enabled.
 To avoid this problem, we need to create another class in the hierarchy which makes use of :py:data:`~typing.Generic` when :py:data:`~typing.TYPE_CHECKING` is disabled and behaves normally when :py:data:`~typing.TYPE_CHECKING` is enabled.